Peoria Theft Crime Attorney

 -

-Knowing taking, or taking control of someone else's property without
+Knowing to take, or taking control of, someone else's property without

 - "Petty" theft as opposed to felony theft involves property of